 It’s no secret: good listing photos sell homes faster and for more money.
-That, combined with the fact that 92% of house hunters search online, makes a very compelling argument for investing in professional photography.
+That, combined with the fact that most house hunters search online, makes a very compelling argument for investing in professional photography.
 If you’re determined to tackle the task yourself, here are some tips from the pros on how to take better interior real estate photography.
 (Looking for advice on exterior photography?
 Check out our article, Capturing curb appeal: 4 real estate photography tips).

 1. Get the right tools.
 Great photography starts with good equipment.
 Use the best camera option available to you, preferably with a tripod to help you keep the camera level and steady.
 If you have multiple cameras and aren’t sure which will work best, take a test shot with each and compare them side by side on your computer.
 More megapixels don’t always equal a better result.
 However, you’ll want the option of using photos at a fairly large resolution (Zillow accepts up to 2048 x 1536 pixels), so make sure your camera can take photos at least that size.

 Take some time to familiarize yourself with the camera’s capabilities.
 Be sure you know how to turn the flash on and off, set the focus, turn off the date/time stamp, and zoom in and out.
 Some cameras have extra features like low-light compensation, an HDR application, or wide-angle or macro lens capabilities that could help you get a better shot.
 Experiment!

 Once you’ve taken your photos, you may also want a graphics editing program to help you crop or resize them.
 See the National Association of REALTORS® pick for free photo editing.